Minnesota

 KAY MANAHAN, LMFT

-Hi, I'm Kay!
-I am a Licensed Marriage and Family Therapist (MN 3323 or WI 2105).
-I specialize in working with those affected by trauma, grief and loss, and addiction.
-My passion is helping first responders and veterans - to provide them and their families with the support they need.
+Kay is a Licensed Marriage and Family Therapist (MN 3323 or WI 2105).
+She specializes in working with those affected by trauma, grief and loss, and addiction.
+My passion in helping first responders and veterans comes from my personal experience growing up in a first responder home.
+I want to provide you and your families with the culturally competent support you may need.
 I work with individuals, couples, families and adolescents (15+).
-I utilize various techniques to process trauma including IFS, EMDR and somatic work.